gohugoio/hugo/content/en/about/privacy.md

 ### GoogleAnalytics

-anonymizeIP
-: Enabling this will make it so the users' IP addresses are anonymized within Google Analytics.

 respectDoNotTrack
 : Enabling this will make the GA templates respect the "Do Not Track" HTTP header.

-useSessionStorage
-: Enabling this will disable the use of Cookies and use Session Storage to Store the GA Client ID.

-{{% note %}}
-`useSessionStorage` is not supported when using Google Analytics v4 (gtag.js).
-{{% /note %}}

 ### Instagram